ValetteL/distort/README.md

 Available here: http://www.cs.bham.ac.uk/~pxc/js/

 I simply removed some irrelevant variables and functions and merge everything into a smaller function.
 I also added some error checking functions and bug fixing things.

+## License
+Distort is open-sourced software licensed under the MIT license